 - Chronic MR

-- Acute MR: → ↑ LV end-diastolic volume → rapid ↑ LA and pulmonary pressure → pulmonary venous congestion → pulmonary edema
+- Acute MR: ↑ left atrial volume with normal left atrial compliance and ↑ LV end-diastolic volume → rapid ↑ in LA and pulmonary pressures → pulmonary venous congestion → pulmonary edema

 - Chronic (decompensated) MR: progressive LV enlargement and myocardial dysfunction → ↓ stroke volume → ↑ end-systolic and end-diastolic volume → ↑ LV and LA pressure → pulmonary congestion, possible acute pulmonary edema, pulmonary hypertension, and right heart strain